Divorce Modification Lawyers in Birmingham

 When a divorce decree is signed by a judge, it can feel like it is written in stone and unable to be altered.
 While the court intends for the decree to be followed exactly as written, the court also understands circumstances can change over time.
 When you retain a divorce modification lawyer in Birmingham, we can help explain when and under what circumstances a judge will change the prior Order.
 The Courts understand that there are circumstances that warrant modifying the terms of your divorce.
 All modifications to prior decrees are considered “post-judgment matters.”
 It is important to note that former spouses cannot create and agree to their own modified terms that conflict with court orders.
 It is not binding unless the Judge orders it..
 Our divorce modification lawyers in Jefferson County commonly modify such issues as alimony, child custody, and visitation rights.

 If you need your prior divorce agreement modified and both parties are in agreement to the changes, then our divorce modification lawyers in Birmingham can help.
-For an uncontested divorce modification our family law attorneys charge a flat fee of $600 plus filing fee and it is mostly paperwork and there is not any need to meet in the office or have any hearings in most cases.
+For an uncontested divorce modification our family law attorneys charge a flat fee plus filing fee and it is mostly paperwork and there is not any need to meet in the office or have any hearings in most cases.
 The filing fee varies from county to county, but in Jefferson County it is well over $300.00.
 The exact amount depends on what type of case the prior Order was in and what your divorce modification lawyer in Birmingham is trying to alter.

 If there is no agreement and you are trying to modify your prior decree without approval of the other party, then your modification lawyer in Birmingham will have to file a contested Petition to Modify.
 We charge something called a retainer to do this and our divorce attorney bills hourly out of this retainer as they perform work on your case.
 There will be a hearing in front of the judge where the Court will decide whether to modify your prior decree or not.
 The divorce modification lawyer in Birmingham will argue and advocate for you to the judge by calling witnesses, presenting evidence, and will try to convince the judge to make the changes.
-Our modification lawyer in Birmingham currently requires a retainer of $2000 or more depending on what you are trying to modify and the circumstances around the original case.
+Our modification lawyer in Birmingham currently requires a retainer of thousands of dollars depending on what you are trying to modify and the circumstances around the original case.

 Divorce Modifications in Jefferson County

 Each particular thing you might want to have our divorce modification lawyer in Birmingham modify for you can vary in how easily it is to achieve and the factors the judge considers.
-Spousal support or alimony can be modified to be raised, lowered, or eliminated post divorce.
+Spousal support or alimony can be modified to be raised, lowered, or eliminated post-divorce.
 The court must find that there has been a “material change in the circumstances of one or both parties” to alter your prior decree.
 Some of the circumstances that the court would look to for a “material change” include a change in employment of the receiving spouse, a change in financial circumstances with the parties, remarriage of the parties, an event which significantly increases or decreases the ability to pay alimony, and how much time has elapsed between the initial alimony award and the request for modification.
 Call us today for a free consultation with our divorce modification lawyer in Birmingham and Jefferson County.

 There is no set rule when it comes to determining the amount of alimony a spouse can receive, since the Alabama Supreme Court has said, “each case must be decided upon its own relevant facts in the light of what is fair and reasonable.”
 It is often believed that only women can receive alimony, but that is untrue and has actually been ruled unconstitutional by the United States Supreme Court in Orr v.
 Orr, 440 U.S. 268 (1979).
 In 2018, Alabama law changed regarding the factors to be considered in how alimony is awarded.
 There are many factors a judge can consider in determining if there has been a material change in circumstances, but our divorce modification lawyer in Birmingham can advocate and argue for your particular stance and give you the best shot at winning your case.